 - On the enterprise plan, you can have features like QR code detection, signature detection, and custom integrations.

 Nanonets is quite expensive.
-They offer a free plan, but it has limited features.
-For example, you cannot extract table data.
+They have a starter plan for limited documents and then, you pay as you grow.
 In their Pro plan, Nanonets charges $0.1/page with a minimum of $499.

 Moreover, you are billed per model, which means that if you want to parse two types of documents (e.g. invoices and bank statements), you’ll need to pay a minimum of $499 twice per month.